Do Go On - 369 - The Night Witches

 Painters and Dockers Union?

-They were pretty tough back in the day, I believe.
+They're pretty tough back in the day, I believe.

 I don't know what I'm talking about.

-You couldn't blow up the sun, could we?
+sun, could we?

-With a bomb.
+With a bomb?

 No.